Topeka Child Support Lawyers

 SEND MESSAGE NOW

-Joseph, Hollander & Craft’s Topeka child support attorneys help parents with child support issues on a daily basis.
+Joseph, Hollander & Craft’s Topeka child support lawyers help parents with child support issues on a daily basis.
 Whether we are assisting with a divorce involving children, a paternity action, or a modification, we routinely apply and advise clients regarding the Kansas Child Support Guidelines.
-If you need assistance with a child support issue, make JHC’s Topeka child support lawyers your first call.
+If you need assistance with a child support issue, make our Topeka child support attorneys your first call.

 In all Kansas cases involving child support, the court will calculate and order an amount of financial maintenance for a child according to the Kansas Child Support Guidelines.
 The guidelines determine the amount of child support to be paid based on the parents’ incomes, childcare costs, health insurance costs, and the division of tax exemptions.
 Who pays child support and how much that parent pays will also be affected by the custody arrangement.

 Child support disputes may arise as a result of altered custody arrangements, changes in income, parents moving out of state, or children growing older.
 Resolution of these disputes relies on how the Kansas Child Support Guidelines apply.
-The guidelines are long, and they can be complicated.
-But JHC’s child support attorneys in Topeka have experience applying them in a number of unique situations.
+At Joseph, Hollander & Craft, our child support attorneys in Topeka have experience applying them in a number of unique situations.
 We review all available options with our clients, show how the formula applies, and help them determine how to proceed.

 Parents must financially support their children until they reach 18 years of age or graduate from high school.
 Accordingly, child support obligations can last for several years.
 With the many changes that come with time, child support modifications are common.
 However, modification of a child support order is only available when there is a material change in circumstances.
 Some of the following factors may qualify as a material change in circumstances:

 If any of these factors apply to your situation, our Topeka child support attorneys may be able to help modify your child support order.
 Several other changes may justify child support modification.
-JHC’s Topeka child support modification attorneys regularly advise clients regarding whether modification may be available and represent them before the court as they request modification.
+The Topeka child support modification attorneys at Joseph, Hollander & Craft regularly advise clients regarding whether modification may be available and represent them before the court as they request modification.
 We also defend clients who seek to prevent an unfavorable modification to their child support order.

 How long will a child support order last?